Spatial Cox processes in an infinite-dimensional framework: Introduction

-Under a Spatial Autoregressive Hilbertian process (SARH(1)--process) framework (see \cite{Ruiz11a}), a simulation study is carried out.
-The strong--consistency and mean--square consistency of the proposed parameter estimator, in the spatial functional spectral domain, are illustrated.
-Particularly, two parametric estimation problems are faced.
-The first one consisting on estimation of the location parameter defining the support of the test functions in $\mathcal{H}.$ The second one solves the problem of approximating the location and scale parameter vectors, characterizing the pure point spectra of the spatial autocorrelation operators, involved in the SARH(1) state equation.
-The implementation of the proposed spatial spectral functional estimation methodology is described in a real--data example.
-Namely, the presented estimation approach is applied to the analysis of respiratory disease mortality in the Spanish Iberian Peninsula, during the period 1980--2015.
-The Spanish National Statistical Institute provided the data, consisting of 432 monthly records on respiratory disease mortality at the 48 Spanish provinces in the Iberian Peninsula.
+To illustrate our results, a simulation study is undertaken under a Spatial Autoregressive Hilbertian (SAR$\mathcal{H}$(1)) process framework (see \cite{Ruiz11a}).
+We apply our approach to the parametric estimation of the eigenvalues and eigenvectors of the involved autocorrelation operators.
+These parametric estimators allow the approximation of the spectral density operator.
+The strong and mean--square consistency are illustrated.
+Particularly, in the first numerical example, we estimate the hyperparameter defining the support of the eigenvectors of the involved autocorrelation operators.
+The problem of estimating scale and localization hyperparameters, characterizing the eigenvalues of the autocorrelation operators, is addressed in a second numerical example.
+Our estimation methodology is also implemented with real--data.
+Namely, we analyze respiratory disease mortality in the Spanish Iberian Peninsula during the period 1980--2015.
+The Spanish National Statistical Institute provided the data, consisting of 432 monthly records on respiratory disease mortality at the 48 Spanish provinces.

 The outline of the paper is the following.
 Section \ref{s3b} introduces the spatial Cox process class, driven by a spatial Hilbert--valued log--intensity.
 Section \ref{pepo} derives the strong--consistent parametric estimation of its spatial functional correlation structure in the spectral domain.
 A simulation study illustrates in Section \ref{simulationstdy} the properties of the presented spatial functional estimation approach.
-Cross--Validation is implemented in Section \ref{s6} from a real--data set.
+This approach is validated using real data in Section \ref{s6}.
 The paper ends with some final discussion.